The truth about concrete pool aprons.

 It's 11" tall.

-- Our aprons are 8" minimum thickness at the pool and taper to 4" thick over the first 3' of the concrete.
-This is much more concrete then others use but it is serves as a lateral structural beam.
+- Our aprons are 8" minimum thickness at the swimming pool and taper to 4" thick over the first 3' of the concrete.
+This is much more concrete than others use, but it is serves as a lateral structural beam.
 We believe it is necessary for a lifetime installation of your pool.

-- Rebar: We install 1/2" rebar in all of our aprons that literally connect or "tie" the slab to the pool shell.
+- Rebar: We install 1/2" rebar in all of our aprons that literally connects or "ties" the slab to the fiberglass pool shell.

 - Steel: All of our slabs included steel reinforcing.

 - Texturing: All of our aprons have a texture or stone stamping in their surface.
-Decorative concrete may be more complicated to install but gives your project the WOW factor it deserves.
+Decorative concrete may be more complicated to install but gives your swimming pool project the WOW factor it deserves.

 - Sealing: All of our aprons are sealed with a clear sealer that can include an anti-slip additive.